Ferenc Marki

 Ferenc Marki (7 November 1912 – 26 May 2008) was an internationally known fencing master and fencing coach.

 Biography

-Ferenc Marki was an internationally known fencing master and fencing coach at San Francisco State University, City College of San Francisco, Mills College, and Pannonia Athletic Club who created champion fencers at every level.
-He died at the age of 95 on May 26, 2008 in Boulder, Colorado.
+Marki was an internationally known fencing master and fencing coach at San Francisco State University, City College of San Francisco, Mills College, and Pannonia Athletic Club who created champion fencers at every level.
+He died at the age of 95 on May 26, 2008, in Boulder, Colorado.

 Early life in Hungary

-Ferenc Marki was born on November 7, 1912 to Ferenc Marki and Etelka Pinter in Szeged, southern Hungary.
+Marki was born on November 7, 1912, to Ferenc Marki and Etelka Pinter in Szeged, southern Hungary.
 After his father died as a hero in World War I, he enrolled in military school at the age 14.
 He did so well in his studies and excelled so quickly at learning the art of fencing foil, épée, and saber that he was selected to attend at the prestigious Toldi Miklos Royal Hungarian Sports Institute to become a fencing master.